chillsoul/piefs/README.md

 }
 ```

-The fields which be commented with stored means it's a needle's metadata, and these will be stored in physical volume file before needle data as a header.
+The fields which be commented with 'stored' means it's a needle's metadata, and these will be stored in physical volume file before needle data as a header.

 The `currentIndex` is used for implementing `Reader` and `Writer` interfaces.